input-output-hk/smart-contract-backend/src/execution_engines/README.md

 ### JavaScript Target

-`executable`: A valid string that parses to a JavaScript object, containing contract endpoints
+`executable`: A string that parses to a JavaScript object, containing contract endpoints

-If a Plutus smart contract has two contract endpoint, `foo` & `bar`, both with a single JSON argument, the `executable` string is as follows:
+If a Plutus smart contract has two contract endpoint, `foo` & `bar`, both with a JSON argument, the `executable` string is as follows:

 ```
 {